 Instructions

-- Add the cucumber/mint water into a large pitcher, add the simple syrup and the juice of about 15 limes**
+8. Add the cucumber/mint water into a large pitcher, add the simple syrup and the lime juice.

 Notes